If there’s one thing I know with absolute certainty, it’s that strength training will change your life.

 The main reason for this is that it’s easy to jump on the elliptical for 30 minutes.
 It’s much more complicated to put together an effective strength training plan.
 This is why working with a professional is so important.

 At BluePhoenix Fitness our Transformation Coaches specialize in helping beginners go from struggling to flexing.
-When you’re ready, click here for more information on how our 1-1 online Transformation Coaching Experience can change your life.
+When you’re ready, click here for more information on how our 1-1 online personal fitness & wellness coaching experience can change your life.

 For all of the reasons discussed earlier in this guide, strength training should be the foundation of your workout program.
 But it shouldn’t be *all* of your workout program.